 Must my elder law attorney live close to me in order to apply for Medicaid?

 No!
 A good elder law attorney can protect assets and apply for Medicaid in any part of Florida.
+One key is that the family must need a good durable power of attorney to be able to legally protect the assets.

 Learn more about paying for Long-Term Care